 12.xx.4 Pre-conditions

 Sensors report measurement data to the gateway periodically.
-It gets stored in the M2M platform.
+The data will be stored in the M2M platform.

-Each disposable sensor has data container on the M2M platform to save the sensor readings.
+Each disposable sensor has data container on the M2M platform to save the sensor measurement data.

-Data models and resource structures are defined on the gateway.

 Sensors are spread over the area and registered to the gateway.
-The gateway choose the right data model to save the data such as device information, measured data.
+The gateway choose the pre-defined data model to save the data such as device information, measured data.
 The data is sent to the M2M platform with the chosen data model.

-Public warning service provider sets subscriptions so that the local government systems can receive notifications in case of emergency

 12.xx.5 Triggers

 CO₂ level and temperature get higher than certain threshold(s).